gchang12/Learn-Vim/ch08_registers.md

 d    Delete text
 ```

 There are more operators (like `s` or `x`), but the ones listed above are among the more useful ones.
-The rule of thumb is that if an operator can remove a piece of text, it probably stores the text to registers.
+The rule of thumb is that if an operator can remove a piece of text, it probably stores that text to registers.

 To paste a text from a register, you can use: